ENRexGeorge23/Flutter-ZeroToMastery/README.md

 # ZeroToMastery
-A Comprehensive Udemy Flutter course for app development.
+A Comprehensive Udemy Flutter course for app development and with a standard clean architecture.

-In this repo, I save all my codes from exercises that was given to me on the course and I also code along to Flutter course while I was watching the video courses.
+In this repo, I save all my codes from exercises that was given to me on the course and I also code along to this Flutter course while I was watching the video courses.

 links for theming: